3.7| Stress Free PoE - HALLELUJAH FIRE |Clear the Atlas with YOUR Items at YOUR Pace (SSF & Co-op)

 -Righteous Fire - Creates a AoE around you that burns enemies.
 Burns 90% of your life a second.
 (Increasing the Quality of this gem improves the spell damage of OTHER spells in your build, NOT RF.)
-(Increasing the damage of RF does not change how much damage it burns you for.
-It'll always burn the same % of life no matter the links you link to it.)
+(Increasing the damage of RF does not change how much damage you take from RF.
+It'll always burn the same % of life from you no matter the links you link to it.)
 (This skill won't be able to be used right away.
 You'll need high Fire Resist and life regen to sustain it.
 Follow the tree and you'll be sustaining it in no time.)

 -Burning Damage Support - Extra damage.

 -Elemental Focus Support - Greatly increases damage at the cost of not being able to put an ailment on an enemy.
 This seems like it would negate RF...but RF doesn't inflict an Ailment.
 It skips the ailment and jumps straight the the effect, burning.
 Typically, if you were to throw, let's say a Fireball, at an enemy, it would have a chance to Ignite.
 If the enemy Ignites, they start to burn.
 So if you had this support with Fireball, you'd never burn an enemy.
 You'd only hit them with fire damage.
 RF simply burns enemies.
 It doesn't have a chance to ignite.
 It skips the "chance to ignite" mechanic and just burns (damage over time).
 So this is a damage boost with no consequence.